oneWalker/egg-mongoose/README.md

 ## Notice
 The plugin is a ahead version of egg-mongoose with some features not supported in the official one.

 It's keep up to date with the latest version of official [egg-mongoose](https://github.com/eggjs/egg-mongoose).

-The new features are not supported in the current official one.
-Pull Requests link: https://xgithub.com/eggjs/egg-mongoose/pull/60
+The new features are not supported in the current official one but can be used with this one.
+Pull Requests to official one link: https://xgithub.com/eggjs/egg-mongoose/pull/60

 - place the model files in a custom location
 - rename the delegate property to `Context`.